 A base (short for "database") stores all the information you need for your project.
 Your base might be called "Employee Directory" or "New Car Shopping."
 (Ours is called "Blog planning and production.")

 You could start with a blank base and build it out from scratch, but starting with a template is a good way to take a peek under the hood and get familiar with what's possible.
 Airtable offers a robust library of templates that are pre-populated with relevant sample data that you can modify with your own.
-For example, there are templates for a personal CRM, a project tracker, and an employee directory.
+For example, there are templates for an employee directory, event planning, and even job hunting.

 Tables